jergason/blorg/_posts/2015-03-07-learning-and-cynicism.md

 developer is to pass on wisdom without passing on dogma.

+## puppy break

+I'm not arguing against experience.
+Some things are demonstrably better than others.
+Reading "on the characteristics for decomposition in to modules (whatever it is)" their example task takes a few days or weeks with the tools of the day, while it would take only a few hours today.
+Things are getting easier, but some things are also getting harder.
+Valuable experience is the ability to generalize from failure or success to the team you are talking to now.

+If you are an experienced developer, and you are also the team curmudgeon, consider being less grumpy?
+How do you tell the diff between good advice and bad?

 They become weighty, carved from stone and carried down from the mountain so they must be from god.